mzahana/jetson_vins_fusion_docker/README.md

     ```
     You can downlod one of the [EuROC bags](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets), inside the container using `wget` command

 * The [jetson_vins_fusion_scripts](https://github.com/mzahana/jetson_vins_fusion_scripts) package also has example configuration files for D435i cameras to use with VINS-FUSION.
 You will need to calibrate the D435i IMU using [this document](https://github.com/arjunskumar/vins-fusion-gpu-tx2-nano/blob/master/docs/RealSense_Depth_D435i_IMU_Calib.pdf).
-Then you need to calbrate the stereo setup+IMU using [Kalibr](https://github.com/ethz-asl/kalibr/wiki/multiple-camera-calibration)
+Then you need to calibrate the stereo setup+IMU using [Kalibr](https://github.com/ethz-asl/kalibr/wiki/multiple-camera-calibration)

 * For easy calibration with Kalibr, a docker image is available [here](https://github.com/mzahana/kalibr/tree/master/docker)

 * **NOTE** There is a shared folder between the container (container name is `vins_gpu`) and the host system (Xavier) in order to easily share files between the two.
-The shared folder is located in the home folder of the host (Xavier) under the name `vins_gpu_shared_volume`, and available inside the container's home folder under the name `shared_folder`
+The shared folder is located in the home folder of the host (Xavier) under the name `vins_gpu_shared_volume`, and available inside the container's home folder under the name `shared_volume`

 ## Runing on Jetson Nano
 Althouhg this package was not tested on Jetson Nano, in theory it should work.
 However, you need to make sure that you increase the swap size